Foster Parenting... Is It Right for You? 5 Questions to Ask

 Before considering fostering, you must consider whether you can see a foster child's life as your own.

-Youth ages enter the foster care system for various reasons, such as abuse, mental health, and neglect.
+Youth ages enter the foster care system for various reasons, such as abuse, mental health issues, and neglect.
 Many children in the system are dealing with trauma; some may react to these feelings by closing themselves off or lashing out.

 It's crucial to remember that these children require patience, support, additional care, and understanding.
 They may also need a different approach to parenting.